 Apart from working with clients in my Private Practice, I have worked with clients in the charity sector, who experienced between moderate to severe distress.
 I have worked with individuals with the following presentations: Generalised Anxiety Disorder, Depression, Self-esteem issues, Relationship issues, Complex Trauma, and PTSD.

 I have actively worked with clients who are survivors of adverse childhood experiences, and individuals with the symptoms of post-traumatic stress.
 I help my clients to stabilise their psychological and psycho-somatic symptoms by teaching them self-regulation techniques that are backed by neuroscience research.
 These techniques include, but are not limited to, trying to activate the regulatory centre of the brain through mindfulness.
-For clients who like to express themselves creatively, I welcome the use of art and poetry in the therapy sessions.

 Long-Term & Short-Term Therapy